 - Rotate your rugs to avoid wear patterns

 - Keep food and drinks off rugs

 - Limit pets on rugs or clean paws.

 - Consider protecting your rug with a runner or mat.

 Do Not Steam Clean Wool Rugs

 Wool rugs are popular for their beauty and quality.
-Rohr notes that, "Wool is a durable textile and makes for rugs that can last generations."
-However, without proper care and cleaning, your wool rug's potential lifetime will definitely be shortened.
-Take care to use the right cleaners, water temperatures and methods to clean your wool rug, or seek out a professional carpet cleaning company when in doubt to protect your investment.
+However, your wool rug's potential lifetime will be shortened without proper care and cleaning.
+Take care to use the right cleaners, water temperatures, and methods to clean your wool rug, or seek out a professional carpet cleaning company when in doubt to protect your investment.
 The rug you care for today could become a cherished family heirloom!